|Years||1975 World Championships (8o 10th)

 Her responsibilities as National Coach were vast, covering both the development of domestic women’s rowing at junior and senior levels and also being Women’s National Squad Co-ordinator.
-The first part of her role involved visiting clubs all over England and running women’s training weekends in various places and even took her to Hong Kong where she ran a 10-day coaching course.Admirably [and not just because I’m biased – Ed. (cox)], Rosie included the development of coxes in her brief, The 1989 Almanack noted that, “On the initiative of Rosie Mayglothling, the National Coaches have set up a ‘coxing society’ whose aims and objectives are to recruit, encourage, develop and improve standards of coxing; to feed back to boat builders and clothing manufacturers the requirements of coxes, and to obtain recognition that a cox is a skilled, trained specialist and is an important integral member of the crew.”
+The first part of her role involved visiting clubs all over England, running women’s training weekends in various places, and it even took her to Hong Kong where she tutored a 10-day coaching course.Admirably [and not just because I’m biased – Ed. (cox)], Rosie included the development of coxes in her brief, The 1989 Almanack noted that, “On the initiative of Rosie Mayglothling, the National Coaches have set up a ‘coxing society’ whose aims and objectives are to recruit, encourage, develop and improve standards of coxing; to feed back to boat builders and clothing manufacturers the requirements of coxes, and to obtain recognition that a cox is a skilled, trained specialist and is an important integral member of the crew.”

 Initially, of course, her role as Women’ Squad Co-ordinator involved her in selection decisions affecting people whom she’d rowed with previously, which she inevitably found very difficult.